rTorrent is a text-based torrent client, based on the libTorrent libraries from Unix.

 3.5 Bottom menu bar explained

 The Bottom menu bar was added in ruTorrent 3.0.
 It shows general “total” speed information and can be used to set the server Throttle level.
-Also shows remaining space if you have “Plugin Disk space” installed.
+It also shows remaining space if you have “Plugin Disk space” installed.

 Hint: Our best practice is to keep 5% of free space, to prevent your torrent client from freezing.